kapicorp/kapitan/CONTRIBUTING.md

 Run `make test` to run all tests.
 If you modify anything in the `examples/` folder make sure you replicate the compiled result of that in `tests/test_kubernetes_compiled`.
+If you add new features, run `make test_coverage` to make sure the test coverage remains at current or better levels.

 ## Code Style